Christine Woods

-Christine Woods (born September 3, 1983) is an American actress who notably appeared in the HBO series Hello Ladies.
+Christine Woods (born September 3, 1983) is an American actress who appeared in the HBO series Hello Ladies.
 She previously portrayed FBI Special Agent Janis Hawk in the ABC series FlashForward.

 Early life

-Woods was born in Lake Forest, California.
+Woods grew up in Lake Forest, California.
 She studied musical theater at the University of Arizona.

 Career

 Woods starred in Perfect Couples, a half-hour romantic comedy that premiered in 2010.
 It was not renewed for a second season.
 She played police officer Dawn Lerner, in a major storyline, on three episodes in season 5 (2014) of the series The Walking Dead.